Azure-Samples/openai-chat-app-quickstart/README.md

 The majority of the Azure resources used in this infrastructure are on usage-based pricing tiers.
 However, Azure Container Registry has a fixed cost per registry per day.

-You can try the [Azure pricing calculator](https://azure.com/e/2176802ea14941e4959eae8ad335aeb5) for the resources:
+You can try the [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator/) for the resources:

-* Azure OpenAI Service: S0 tier, ChatGPT model.
+* Azure AI Service: S0 tier, DeepSeek-RW model.
 Pricing is based on token count.
-[Pricing](https://azure.microsoft.com/pricing/details/cognitive-services/openai-service/)
+[Pricing]()
 * Azure Container App: Consumption tier with 0.5 CPU, 1GiB memory/storage.
 Pricing is based on resource allocation, and each month allows for a certain amount of free usage.
 [Pricing](https://azure.microsoft.com/pricing/details/container-apps/)
 * Azure Container Registry: Basic tier.
 [Pricing](https://azure.microsoft.com/pricing/details/container-registry/)
 * Log analytics: Pay-as-you-go tier.
 Costs based on data ingested.
 [Pricing](https://azure.microsoft.com/pricing/details/monitor/)